Healing and the Mind/Body Connection

 You can find The Mind/Body/Spirit Resource and Reference Guide in our online bookstore.

-Note: This post is reprinted from the July/August 2012 issue of the Gerson Institute’s bi-monthly newsletter, The Healing News.
-To subscribe to our newsletter and read many more articles on health, wellness and patient recoveries, become a member today!
+Note: This post is reprinted from the July/August 2012 issue of the Gerson Institute’s quarterly newsletter, The Healing News.
+To receive our newsletter and read many more articles on health, wellness and patient recoveries, simply make a donation–of any size!–to the Gerson Institute.

 Have you used any techniques or therapies to support the psychological and emotional aspects of your healing process?